mnemnion/zitron/README.md

 Some of the Lemon grammars in the `samples/` directory have their own licenses, which you will find in `samples/licenses/`.

+### Editing

+The Zitron format has a [Tree-sitter grammar](https://github.com/mnemnion/tree-sitter-zitron), for your editing convenience.
+It's still a bit rough around the edges, so you'll need to manually integrate it with your editor of choice.
+Smoother user experiences may be forthcoming.

 ## Future Work

 This project has the great advantage of standing upon the shoulders of a